Examples

 Note

-Example number 2 is a stripped-down excerpt from PKI management to show how virtual class types and clean OOP model setup are working.
+Example number 2 is a stripped-down excerpt from PKI management to demonstrate how virtual class types and a clean OOP model setup work.

 image - microesb example2, relations ca